 The three methods of conversion all use a venturi to produce the vacuum, which opens the fuel controller and allows gas to flow into the air stream.
-In spud-in conversions the venturi in the gasoline carburetor is utilized.
 Specially designed venturis are supplied with adapter and carburetor conversion kits.

 ADAPTER CONVERSION The most popular and easiest to install

 Cost and installation time of the adapter method usually fall between the other two methods.
 The carburetor adapter is installed between the gasoline carburetor and the air cleaner.
 The adapter method should be chosen for dual fuel operation or for the option of quickly converting the engine back to gasoline in the future.
 Installation sometimes requires the mounting of an idle plate between the gasoline carburetor and the engine.

 The LP-gas and natural gas carburetor kits give the best consistent power and performance and are the easiest to install.
 You simply replace the gasoline carburetor with a new carburetor containing a correct venturi for the engine and application.
 However, models available are limited to some older Kohler, Onan, and Tecumseh engines.

 *Idle plate is not needed for generators.

 SPUD-IN CONVERSION This method has been phased out, the adapter method has become the easiest, and you are not modifying the original fuel system with an adapter.